nludban/star-drive/README.md

 Any convenient reference points may be used as long as the distance measured is parallel to the direction of motion.

-Note the parallel drive rails creates angles (and triangles) at the ends of each cross rail and across the platform.
+Note the parallel drive rails creates equal angles at the ends of each cross rail and across the platform.
+The triangles on opposite sides of the platform are therefore similar.
-Everything should be adjusted to about 60 degrees with free motion, and then calibration is used to correct the commanded motions.
+Everything should be adjusted to about 60 degrees with free motion, and then calibration is used to correct the remaining error.

 ![Calibration Diagram](calibration.svg)